Gemma Chan: Rise to prominence (2010s)

-2020–present: Let Them All Talk and Eternals
+Established career (2020s)

 In 2020 Chan starred alongside Meryl Streep in Steven Soderbergh's comedy Let Them All Talk.
 She portrayed Karen, a literary agent who has a "maybe-romance" with her client's nephew.
 The film premiered on HBO Max to positive reception.
 That same year, Chan was the fifteenth recipient of the Women In Film Max Mara Face of the Future award, given for her "distinguished acting achievements" and "personal embodiment of timeless style and grace".
 Chan voiced the warrior princess Namaari, the antagonist of the Disney animated film Raya and the Last Dragon, which premiered in March 2021.
 The film was received positively by critics.
 That May, she briefly produced Hold Still, Vincent, a podcast about the 1982 murder of Vincent Chin.
 It was subsequently pulled from distribution by the producing team after it was revealed that the podcast's production company did not consult with Chin's estate during the project.
 November 2021 saw the release of the Marvel Studios film Eternals, in which she starred as Sersi, a member of the titular race.
 This was her second role in the Marvel Cinematic Universe after Captain Marvel (2019).

-Chan will reprise her roles in the two Crazy Rich Asians sequel installments, China Rich Girlfriend and Rich People Problems.
-Chan appears in psychological thriller Don't Worry Darling directed by Olivia Wilde and will appear in science fiction film True Love directed by Gareth Edwards, and horror film Cuckoo, alongside Hunter Schafer and John Malkovich.
-She will star in the Apple TV+ anthology series Extrapolations.
-In 2022, she was cast in Duke Johnson's upcoming film The Actor, based on the novel Memory by Donald E. Westlake.
+Chan appeared in the Apple TV+ anthology series Extrapolations.
+Chan had a voice role in the English dub version of Hayao Miyazaki's Japanese animated film The Boy and the Heron (2023).
+Chan appears in psychological thriller Don't Worry Darling directed by Olivia Wilde and appears in science fiction film The Creator directed by Gareth Edwards.

+Chan will next star in Duke Johnson's upcoming film The Actor, based on the novel Memory by Donald E. Westlake.